-I’m an enterpreneur, international lawyer, a recent graduate from the University of Cambridge.
+I’m an entrepreneur, international lawyer, a recent graduate of the University of Cambridge.
 I’m interested in languages, literature, technology (especially web technologies & programming), location independence, science, and some other things.
 This website serves to introduce you to some of my interests.
-I plan to be publishing some of my discoveries here, and otherwise things that I find useful.

 I’m very interested in entrepreneurship.
 I have been running my own startup Interlinear Books.
 In it, we have a mission to bring exciting literature to language learning by making novel Interlinear translations.
 Such translations could be called ‘subtitles for books’, and they include original literary text in foreign languages supplemented by an English translation below each word or expression.
-Apart from this, I’m also working on some other additional entrepreneurial ventures in my spare time, such as a verb conjugator called CoolJugator.
+Apart from this, I’m also working on some other additional entrepreneurial ventures and projects in my spare time, such as a verb conjugator called CoolJugator.

 Before starting my work with startups, I studied Law.
-I mostly concentrated on International Law, and participated in some big International Law moot court competitions (including the Philip C. Jessup International Law Moot Court Competition in Washington D.C., the Foreign Direct Investment Moot Court Competition in London, the WTO Law Moot Court Competition in Cluj-Napoca).
-However, lately I have also become interested in other areas of law, including Commercial, Intellectual Property Law (I even represented Cambridge in the Oxford Intellectual Property Law Moot Court Competition), and others.
-I am particularly interested in the interaction between law and technology, and my research interests were concentrated on the legal regulation of decentralised currencies (such as Bitcoin).
+I mostly concentrated on International Law and participated in some big International Law moot court competitions (including the Philip C. Jessup International Law Moot Court Competition in Washington D.C., the Foreign Direct Investment Moot Court Competition in London, the WTO Law Moot Court Competition in Cluj-Napoca).
+However, lately, I have also become interested in other areas of law, including Commercial, Intellectual Property Law (I even represented Cambridge in the Oxford Intellectual Property Law Moot Court Competition), and others.
+I am particularly interested in the interaction between law and technology, and my research interests were concentrated on the legal regulation of decentralised currencies (such as Bitcoin or Ethereum).

 I can be found on Twitter, LinkedIn, and also reached by e-mail.